AquaDraco/UnityStationWiki/GIT-basics.md

 ### That's it!
 Someone will come along and review the changes.
 If everything looks good then they will merge it with the main repo.
 If you need any help don't be afraid to ask in the discord channel: [https://discord.gg/tFcTpBp](https://discord.gg/tFcTpBp)

+ ## If this guide doesn't suffice, you can go ahead and ask any question you have on the [Unitystation Discord server](https://discord.gg/TMRMfpS)